jsverse/transloco/README.md

 </ng-template>
 ```

+#### Using the read input
-If you are using `shared` strategy (default in the next major release), you can use `read` property in your structural directive to get translations of a particular nested (including deeply nested) property.
+You can use the `read` input in your structural directive to get translations of a particular nested (including deeply nested) property.

+Let's say we need to use the `dashboard` scope all over the template.
 Given this translation object:

 ```typescript
 {